 Protecting and enhancing biodiversity

-SSE works to actively manage its environmental footprint and take careful consideration of biodiversity in its activities to ensure that it maximises positive and minimises negative impacts.
+SSE works to actively manage its environmental footprint and carefully considers biodiversity in its activities to ensure that it maximises positive and minimises negative impacts.
 In support of this, in 2021/22, all SSE Business Units committed to achieving no ‘net loss’ in biodiversity by 2023 and ‘net gain’ in biodiversity by 2025 on onshore Large Capital Projects.

 Using resources efficiently